What is the CIA Triad in Cybersecurity?

 E-commerce Businesses:

-With transactions and customer data constantly flowing, e-commerce platforms are a prime example of the CIA Triad in action.
+With transactions and customer data constantly flowing, e-commerce platforms are a prime example of following CIA Triad principles.

 Service Providers: